unccd/Prais4-reporting-manual/SO5.md

 **Aggregating the information**

-A total figure for government expenditures, including subsidies and other transfers, will be computed automatically.
+A total figure for **government expenditures, including subsidies and other transfers**, will be computed automatically.
 Thus, avoiding any double counting between these categories is recommended.
-A separate total figure for government revenues and other transfers will be automatically calculated.
+A separate total figure for **government revenues and other transfers** will be automatically calculated.
 Subtotal figures by year are also envisaged for this reporting table.

 #### Step 5: Use of documentation box